INSTANT VIEW-AstraZeneca says its coronavirus vaccine can be around 90% effective | Health

 "The efficacy seems to be lower than with BioNtech/Pfizer and Moderna but the vaccine still has advantages.
 AstraZeneca uses a well-known technology, namely a so-called vector vaccine.
 "Although I have great confidence in the projects of BioNTech/Pfizer and Moderna, it is nevertheless good that we also have a vaccine candidate that uses a different technique.
 It may be that the AstraZeneca vaccine is more suitable for certain groups of people and it would certainly be an alternative for people who do not accept the novel m-RNA vaccines.
 Another advantage is that the vaccine is significantly cheaper than BioNTech/Pfizer and Moderna."

-PASCAL SORIOT, CHIEF EXECUTIVE OFFICER, ASTRAZENECA "This vaccine’s efficacy and safety confirm that it will be highly effective against COVID-19 and will have an immediate impact on this public health emergency.
-Furthermore, the vaccine’s simple supply chain and our no-profit pledge and commitment to broad, equitable and timely access means it will be affordable and globally available supplying hundreds of millions of doses on approval."
+PASCAL SORIOT, CHIEF EXECUTIVE OFFICER, ASTRAZENECA "The vaccine’s simple supply chain and our no-profit pledge and commitment to broad, equitable and timely access means it will be affordable and globally available supplying hundreds of millions of doses on approval."

+PAM CHENG, OPERATIONS EXECUTIVE, ASTRAZENECA AstraZeneca will have 200 million doses of its candidate vaccine by the end of 2020, with 700 million doses ready globally by the end of the first quarter of 2021, operations executive Pam Cheng said.

+Cheng told a briefing that there would be 20 million doses in Britain by the end of the year, with 70 million doses for the UK by the end of Q1 2021.
+PETER HORBY, PROFESSOR OF EMERGING INFECTIOUS DISEASES AND GLOBAL HEALTH, UNIVERSITY OF OXFORD:

 - READ MORE ON: